Foebus/castsort/README.md

 # Algo explanation

 The algorithm is close to the [proxmap](https://en.wikipedia.org/wiki/Proxmap_sort) sort.
 The main difference is the approach and the function used to determine the new position of each value.
+The sorting here is though as a referential change.
+The new value is computed as a sigmoid instead of a simple linear cast to prevent badly distributed values.

 It can sort any kind of value as long as it can be translated to double (or float or any other as long as we have addition, subtraction and division defined).

 ![scheme](castsort_global_hand.jpg)

-## Step 1: analysis
+## Step 1: Analyse data
 Extract the minimum and the maximum values.

 If the delta between the minimum and the maximum value is equal to 0, the remaining values are all equal so we don't need to reorder, so we are done.

-## Step 2: prepare the slots
+## Step 2: Prepare the slots in array
 A slot is a logical part of the array where all values collide.

 The goal of this step is to prepare the slots to sort the array.